General Mountaineering Situations and Avoidable Mistakes

 - Flipping upside down during a crevasse fall and not knowing how to right yourself (or a partner hanging in a crevasse).
 An unconscious climber, hanging solely from a waist harness, can suffocate in a short period of time even when in perfect health, due to abdominal muscle fatigue.

-- Increasing your fall distance into a crevasse and increasing the extrication work for yourself (or your partner) by allowing excess rope to build up between rope team members.
-Avoid unnecessary slack.
+- Increasing your fall distance into a crevasse and increasing the extrication work for yourself (or your partner) by carrying coils or allowing excess rope to build up between rope team members.
+Avoid unnecessary slack; only a guide knows when it’s appropriate to coil and how to carry excess rope.

 - Shocking or overloading your snow anchor when hoisting a climber from a crevasse, due to the use of mechanical advantage systems.
-Hoisting systems greatly increase the force load transmitted to an anchor, so assure that anchors are constructed with multiple anchor points, redundant and equalized with a cordelette and suited to the load.
+Hoisting systems greatly increase the force load transmitted to an anchor, so assure that anchors are constructed with multiple anchor points, redundant, equalized with a cordelette, and suited to the load.

 - Building an anchor or snow/ice belay with placements all in one plane or glacial feature.
 If such a feature fails, the result could be total anchor failure.
-Be sure that one placement failure cannot affect others.
+Be sure that one placement failure cannot adversely effect others.

 - Using gear inappropriately.
 Double up on critical safety pieces, belays, anchors, and use locking carabiners (or doubled reversed carabiners) where needed.